-Still, if you’re like many business owners, one aspect of SEO could be giving you trouble: meta descriptions.
+Still, if you’re like many business owners, one aspect of ecommerce SEO could be giving you trouble: meta descriptions.
 This guide covers how to write compelling meta descriptions and optimize your site for search.

-The blue words at the top are the “Title Tag.”
-They’re the title of the web page.
-Below them you’ll see a description of no more than 160 characters.
+The blue words at the top are the “title tag.”
+They’re the title of the webpage.
+Below them you’ll see a page description of no more than 155 characters.
 This is the meta description.

-Reading other people’s meta descriptions will make the process look deceptively simple, but that simplicity is the very thing that makes them so hard to write.
-The 160-character limit means the meta description can’t be much longer than a tweet.
+Reading other people’s meta descriptions will make the process look deceptively simple, but that simplicity is the very thing that makes it so hard to write.
+The rough 155-character limit means the meta description can’t be much longer than a tweet.

 The good descriptions give you a brief overview of what the site is about, as well as a compelling reason to click the title tag.
 It all happens so quickly and painlessly, many searchers won’t even notice themselves making a decision.
 They’ll simply click on the link, satisfying their curiosity without having to think about it.

-Here’s a good example of a meta description:
+Here’s an example of a great meta description:

-All together, it’s just twenty one words.
 Clever naming helps Death Wish Coffee pack a punch here.
-With the first three words, “Death Wish Coffee,” you already get an idea of what the company sells (coffee) and what defines its brand (hardcore, but tongue-in-cheek about it).
+With the first three words, “Death Wish Coffee,” you already get an idea of what the company sells (coffee) and its defining brand feature (hardcore, but tongue-in-cheek about it).

-For a good example of a persuasive meta description, let’s check out a meta description for So Worth Loving’s stickers:
+For a good example of a persuasive meta description, let’s check out the search result for So Worth Loving stickers:

-Immediately and in all-caps, the description makes you realize that a lot of stickers don’t last as long as you want them to.
-Then, SWL promises that their stickers solve that problem.
+Immediately, and in all caps, the description makes you realize that a lot of stickers don’t last as long as you want them to.
+Then, SWL promises that its stickers solve that problem.

-You do need to give some idea of what differentiates the product—So Worth Loving does this by emphasizing the durability and by letting its site name suggest that the sticker is going to be really, really cool—but after that it’s all about letting the customer visualize themselves with the product.
+You do need to give some idea of what differentiates the product.
+So Worth Loving does this by emphasizing durability and by letting its site name suggest that its stickers are going to be really, really cool.
+But after that, it’s all about letting the customer visualize themselves with the product.

 The description suggests the joy a buyer might get when they see the sticker as a “best little reminder,” offering various ways the sticker could easily fit into their life: “Stick them on your car, laptop, water bottle, wherever you want to see them.”

-Though some SEO experts will tell you to make sure your meta descriptions all finish with complete sentences, the half-sentence can do wonders for your clickthrough rate.
+Though some SEO experts will tell you to make sure your meta descriptions all finish with complete sentences, a half-sentence can do wonders for your click-through rate (CTR).

-If you’re going to use this strategy, it’s good to get your meta description as close to the 160-character limit as possible.
-To check and see how it will look on Google, you can use this tool.
+If you’re going to use this strategy, it’s good to get your meta description as close to the rough 155-character limit as possible.

-Now that we have an understanding of meta descriptions, you’re probably wondering: what are the best ways to apply this knowledge to your business?
+Now that we have an understanding of meta descriptions, you’re probably wondering: What are the best ways to apply this knowledge to my business?